DerfJagged/reddit-blackout-scheduler/README.md

 ### Configuring

 Edit `variables.py` and change as necessary.
+From a fresh copy, the only thing you MUST change is the subreddits being targeted.

-The following properties are required depending on the type of posts.
+The following properties are required depending on the type of posts:

 - `subreddits` Subreddits to target.
 - `title` Title of the post.
 Your subreddit name will be added to the front of it.
 - `text` The body text.
 Required for all text-only posts (but not for link-only posts).
 - `link` The url of the link.
 Required for all link-only posts (but not for text-only posts).

-The following properties are optional strings.
+The following properties are optional:

-- `flairid` The uuid of the flair you want to use.
-- `flairtext` The text of the flair you want to use.
-- `collectionid` The uuid of the collection you want to post to.

-The following properties are also optional, but take booleans, not strings.
-These all default to False, so only include them if setting to True.
-Some need moderator permissions.

 - `dontnotify` Disable inbox notifications.
 - `lock`  Lock post.
 - `distinguish` Distinguish post.
 - `sticky` Sticky post.
+- `flairid` The uuid of the flair you want to use (string).
+- `flairtext` The text of the flair you want to use (string).
+- `collectionid` The uuid of the collection you want to post to (string).

 ## Running from pythonanywhere